-Nebraska Commando - a World War Two Tale (based on truth)
+Nebraska Commando--a Story of World War II (based on truth)

 Machine Gunners, Similar to Grandpa Jim